openvinotoolkit/openvino/docs/MO_DG/IR_and_opsets.md

 ## Overview of Artificial Neural Networks Representation

 A deep learning network is usually represented as a directed graph describing the flow of data from the network input data to the inference results.
-Input data can be represented as a photograph, video, audio information or some preprocessed data that represent objects from the target area of interest in a convenient way.
+Input data can be in the form of images, video, audio, or preprocessed information representing objects from the target area of interest.

 Here is an illustration of a small graph representing a model that consists of a single Convolutional layer and activation function: